scallop-lang/scallop-lang.github.io/README.md

-# Scallop Language Demo Website
+# Scallop Language Website

+This is the main Github repo.

 ## How to run